LiF-x/lifxmod.com/FAQ/index.md

 1.  goto table "moveable_objects" and use the object id from objects patch with this query (replacing "Where ID = 72125" with the ID provided by the last step)

-       SELECT * FROM lif_10.movable_objects WHERE ID = 72125 ORDER BY ID DESC LIMIT 1000;SHOW TABLE STATUS LIKE 'movable_objects';
+       SELECT * FROM movable_objects WHERE ID = 72125 ORDER BY ID DESC LIMIT 1000;SHOW TABLE STATUS LIKE 'movable_objects';

 **Finding the container and ensure Object type id Match using your container ID**